 Custom Same Day Dentures

-Anyone who is in need of a custom set of dentures, whether it be for the first time, or for someone with an old or ill-fitting set, My Dental Assisting Institute can help.
+Anyone who is in need of a custom set of dentures, whether it be for the first time, or for someone with an old or ill-fitting set, My Dental Dentistry & Education can help.

-At My Dental Assisting Institute, we offer same day dentures, relines, & repairs with our in-house denture lab.
+At My Dental Dentistry & Education, we offer same day dentures, relines, & repairs with our in-house denture lab.
 We make custom and premium dentures with same day service.
 That means that you get a full, custom set of teeth in just a single day, or get your existing teeth relined or repaired with same-day service.

 Patients are scheduled in the morning for impressions and records, and then their teeth are delivered in the afternoon.
 That's right, all within the same day.

 We have brought our lab in-house so that we can fit you with precision, making the final dentures specific to your mouth.
 This reduces lab fees and therefore we can pass the savings onto our patients.
 You end up saving thousands of dollars...so book your next vacation with your new smile!